Reporting an Absence

 The academy day starts with registration at 8:30am.
 Students must be in the academy building before 8:30am to ensure they are registered on time.
 It is a parent’s responsibility to arrange transport to school and prompt arrival.
 In extreme weather the journey may take longer but parents must endeavour to ensure students arrive as soon as possible.

 Enforced Closure/ Bad Weather Information

 The academy will notify parents of an enforced closure, this information will be distributed via text, email, radio, or Facebook.
 There will also be a notice on the homepage of the website.

-To discuss attendance issues or concerns please contact the appropriate Head of Year
+To discuss attendance issues or concerns please contact our attendance officer Miss R Borwell on firstname.lastname@example.org or the relevant head of year using the contacts below.

 Year 7 – Miss K Dunne – email@example.com

 Year 8 – Ms S Wightman – firstname.lastname@example.org